samtap/fang-hacks/README.md

 ## General usage

+Download an sd-card image from the [releases](https://github.com/samtap/fang-hacks/releases) page or follow the manual steps below.

 ### 1. Prepare an sd-card with two partitions.
 The first partition on the device must be a vfat partition.
 It will only contain some small scripts so 100MiB should be more than enough.
 The second partition must be an ext2 partition and will contain all other files.